eshanbehal/Button-Click-App/readme.md

 3. Also learnt about BUNDLE which is an object that can be used to pass data around within the android framework.

+4. Learnt a lot of intresting things regarding the ACTIVITY LIFECYLCE:

+   various activities performed in a activity lifecycle eg -onCreate , onRestore , onPause , onResume etc

+   and also about the usage of "logt" and "logd" shortcuts for auto typing the log code for the used methods in the overriden methods for the activity lifecycle.